 Coldline Storage provides rock bottom storage pricing for dormant data and is suitable for situations where objects are accessed no more frequently than once a quarter.
 Minimum duration is three months, availability is slightly less than with Google Cloud's Standard and Nearline Storage classes, and access costs are relatively high.
 Google Cloud's Archive Storage, which offers the lowest at-rest storage costs but has a minimum storage duration of one year, is the preferred storage class for data kept exclusively for backup or archive purposes.
 Access costs for Archive Storage are the most of any GCP storage service.

 Cloud Storage Encryption

-Google Cloud Identity and Access Management policies are hierarchical, flowing down from the organization to projects and then to resources.
-You can establish organization-wide policies, refine them as appropriate for a given project, and refine them further for a given resource.
-You can define access policies to individual resources, to a project, or at the organizational level.
-Policies you assign to an organization cascade down to projects in the organization and from there resources within projects.
+Google Cloud IAM policies are hierarchy-based, flowing downward from the organization to projects and then to resources.
+You can establish organization-wide policies, refine them as appropriate for a given project, and tune them further for a specific resource.
+You can define policies to specific resources, to a project, or at the organizational level.
+Policies assigned to an organization cascade down to projects in the organization and then to resources in those projects.

-Google Cloud IAM is provided at no extra cost to all Google Cloud customers.
+Cloud Identity and Access Management is provided without additional cost to all Google Cloud Platform customers.